Blog Posts

 Initial Set Up

-After the packages are installed, create a folder named requirements.
-Add the requirements.txt to the folder.
-Since I used pipenv to manage the Python environment, I had to run:
+Since I used pipenv to manage the python environment, I had to run:

 pipenv run pip freeze > requirements/requirements.txt

 You will need this folder later for building the Docker container.
-While we are on the topic, be sure you have installed Docker and check to be sure your Docker daemon has started.
-Link to the setup guide here.
+While we are on the topic, be sure you have installed docker and check to be sure the following are installed.

 app/